Villaz/vcycle/doc/source/user_data.rst

 Base template is the basic template to contextualize a VM.
 It has the code that allows the VM to comunicate with vcycle, so you don't need to worry about this, you only need to worry about write your job code :-).

-If you want to create a new base template, to support other Operating systems, you need to copy the base_centos template and modify it and adapt to the new scenario.
+If you want to create a new base template, for example to support other OS, you need to copy the base_centos template and adapt it to the new scenario.

 .. code-block:: bash